steveam1/Attention-Is-All-You-Need/README.md

 ---

-## 🌍 Impact
+## Impact

-This paper fundamentally changed AI.
-Not exaggerating—it's the foundation of modern deep learning.
+This paper fundamentally changed AI and is the foundation of modern deep learning.

 ### Paradigm Shifts